LibraryCarpentry/Top-10-FAIR/_posts/2018-12-01-biomedical-data-producers.md

    * Take the NIH CDE [interactive tour](https://cde.nlm.nih.gov/home?tour=yes)to learn how to use the site.
    * [Browse](https://cde.nlm.nih.gov/cde/search) the CDEs to explore how these might be used in your discipline.

-### Intermediate activity
+### Intermediate activity:

-1. Think about ways to standardized minimal/core metadata used across disciplines (or at least ability to [crosswalk](https://www.ands.org.au/online-services/rif-cs-schema/crosswalks-transform-your-metadata) between standards).
+1. Think about ways you can standardize minimal/core metadata to use across disciplines.
+For example, [crosswalk](https://www.ands.org.au/online-services/rif-cs-schema/crosswalks-transform-your-metadata) between standards).
-2. Automated metadata creation can &quot;[help improve efficiency in time and resource management within preservation systems, and alleviate the problems associated to the &quot;metadata bottleneck](http://www.dcc.ac.uk/resources/curation-reference-manual/completed-chapters/automated-metadata-extraction)&quot;.
+2. Automated metadata creation can "[help improve efficiency in time and resource management within preservation systems, and alleviate the problems associated to the &quot;metadata bottleneck](http://www.dcc.ac.uk/resources/curation-reference-manual/completed-chapters/automated-metadata-extraction)".
-  1. Review the  Digital Curation Centre (&quot;DCC&quot;)  [Automated Metadata Generation](http://www.dcc.ac.uk/resources/curation-reference-manual/completed-chapters/automated-metadata-extraction)primer page.
+  1. Review the  Digital Curation Centre (DCC)  [Automated Metadata Generation](http://www.dcc.ac.uk/resources/curation-reference-manual/completed-chapters/automated-metadata-extraction) primer page.
-  2. Download the [DCC Digital Curation Reference Manual](http://www.dcc.ac.uk/webfm_send/1513), and think about ways you might be able to automate metadata creation at your organization.
+  2. Download the [DCC Digital Curation Reference Manual](http://www.dcc.ac.uk/webfm_send/1513) and think about the ways you might be able to automate metadata creation at your organization.
-  3. Watch the [ALCTS Session 1: Automating Descriptive Metadata Creation: Tools and Workflows](http://www.ala.org/alcts/events/ac/2016/vc-sess1) webinar which examine workflows for automating the creation of descriptive metadata.
+  3. Watch the [ALCTS Session 1: Automating Descriptive Metadata Creation: Tools and Workflows](http://www.ala.org/alcts/events/ac/2016/vc-sess1) webinar which examines workflows for automating the creation of descriptive metadata.

 ## Thing 2: Use of standard data models

-1. Explore the [OMOP Common Data Mode](https://www.ohdsi.org/data-standardization/the-common-data-model/)l (CDM), which allows for the systematic analysis of disparate observational databases to determine why you might want to use the OMOP CDM.
+1. Explore the [OMOP Common Data Mode](https://www.ohdsi.org/data-standardization/the-common-data-model/)l (CDM), which allows for the systematic analysis of disparate observational databases.
 2. Review one of the [OMOP Community Meeting presentations](https://www.ohdsi.org/resources/presentations/community-meeting-presentations/) and think about how this might align to the work of your organization.
 3. Familiarize yourself with one of the Observational Health Data Sciences and Informatics [GitHub repositories](https://github.com/OHDSI).